AlexiaChen/awesome-stars/README.md

 - [opengeos/leafmap](https://github.com/opengeos/leafmap) – A Python package for interactive mapping and geospatial analysis  with minimal coding in a Jupyter environment
 - [neuml/txtai](https://github.com/neuml/txtai) – 💡 Semantic search and workflows powered by language models
 - [freedmand/semantra](https://github.com/freedmand/semantra) – Multi-tool for semantic search
 - [bhaskatripathi/pdfGPT](https://github.com/bhaskatripathi/pdfGPT) – PDF GPT allows you to chat with the contents of your PDF file by using GPT capabilities.
-The only open source solution to turn your pdf files in a chatbot!
+The most effective open source solution to turn your pdf files in a chatbot!
 - [danielgross/LlamaAcademy](https://github.com/danielgross/LlamaAcademy) – A school for camelids
 - [plchld/InsightFlow](https://github.com/plchld/InsightFlow) – LLM-based tool for parsing information and chatting with it
 - [guillaumekln/faster-whisper](https://github.com/guillaumekln/faster-whisper) – Faster Whisper transcription with CTranslate2